Blue Peter: CBBC Channel (2012–)

 From Thursday, 12 January 2012 another episode was dropped, with the show coming full circle by only broadcasting one new episode each week.
 For the first time in the show's history, first run episodes were now broadcast on the CBBC Channel, at 5:45 pm on Thursdays.
 However, a repeat was still broadcast the following day on BBC One.

 Eventually however, in December 2012, Blue Peter ended its 54-year run on BBC One and now airs only on the CBBC Channel.
 The move came as regular children's programming was removed entirely from BBC One and Two following the completion of the digital switchover.
 Viewing figures determined that 93% of CBBC's target audience was now watching the BBC's children's programming on the dedicated CBBC Channel (including first-run episodes of Blue Peter), and few viewers were watching solely on BBC One.

 Repeats and spin-off shows

 Blue Peter was first repeated in full on satellite and cable channel UK Gold in the 1990s, one of the first archive channels in the UK.
 Later it moved to sister channel UK Gold Classics when UK Gold began broadcasting more recent programmes, although that channel lasted only six months before closing.

-In September 1998, the BBC launched its first digital only channel BBC Choice.
-A few months after launch, a new weekend afternoon CBBC Choice strand began broadcasting, and as part of this a highlights show Re:Peter showcased the best of that week's Blue Peter shows.
-Re:Peter, along with a similar highlights show for Live & Kicking known as L&K Replay, ended when the strand was cancelled in April 2000 and became the daily 6 am – 7 pm CBBC on Choice programming block which launched in November 1999.
-However, in 2002, repeats of Blue Peter started being shown on CBBC on Choice's successor, the newly launched CBBC TV channel, along with spin-off shows Blue Peter Unleashed and Blue Peter Flies the World.
-From 2003 a new arrangement involved new material being shown daily, on both BBC One and the CBBC Channel.

 In 2017, Blue Peter Bite, a five-minute programme which features challenges previously shown on the programme was introduced.
 However, this has since been renamed Blue Peter Challenges, and only includes challenges.